yeshua453/website/docs/controls/slider.md

 The "active" side of the slider is the side between the thumb and the minimum value.

+### `adaptive`

+If the value is `True`, an adaptive Slider is created based on whether the target platform is iOS or macOS.

+On iOS and macOS, a [`CupertinoSlider`](/docs/controls/cupertinoslider), which has matching functionality and presentation as `Slider`, and are the graphics expected on iOS.
+On other platforms, this creates a Material Slider.

+The default value is `False`.

 ### `autofocus`

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.